-where $emp_o$ is a net surface fresh water flux (observed, climatological or an atmospheric model product), $SSS{Obs}$ is a sea surface salinity (usually a time interpolation of the monthly mean Polar Hydrographic Climatology [Steele et al. 2001]), $S|{k=1}$ is the model surface layer salinity and $\gamma_s$ is a negative feedback coefficient which is provided as a namelist parameter.
-Unlike heat flux, there is no physical justification for the feedback term in 7.8 as the atmosphere does not care about ocean surface salinity [Madec and Delecluse 1997].
+where $emp_o$ is a net surface fresh water flux (observed, climatological or an atmospheric model product), $SSS{Obs}$ is a sea surface salinity (usually a time interpolation of the monthly mean Polar Hydrographic Climatology [?]), $S|{k=1}$ is the model surface layer salinity and $\gamma_s$ is a negative feedback coefficient which is provided as a namelist parameter.
+Unlike heat flux, there is no physical justification for the feedback term in 7.8 as the atmosphere does not care about ocean surface salinity [?].
 The SSS restoring term should be viewed as a flux correction on freshwater fluxes to reduce the uncertainties we have on the observed freshwater budget.

-7.9.4 Handling of ice-covered area (sbcice\...)
+7.9.4 Handling of ice-covered area (sbcice...)